fafonse/CS2450/journal.md

 ## 10/21/2025

     Missed a week ugggghhh.
 I had the most horrible two shifts ever this weekend, but now im past it, so I shouldn't worry bout it.
 I need money.
 I'm mostly caught up now, just need to work on my web design class projects, which are like 1-2 weeks overdue now. shoot.
 If I do a journal sunday can that count for this week instead of this one?

+## 10/26/2025
+    Told you I'd be back.
+I feel a lot better about myself now.
+I know that the outlook is really bleak, but now that I have money issues off my back, I'm ready to face school head on.
+I've been putting off assignments wayy too much this semester, and this past week I've started doing at least *part* of an assignment every day.
+At least a substantial chunk.
+With work, I really can't rely on smooth coasting with last minute work, and a lot of assignments I need to track myself.
+So time to pull my bootstraps or something.